ProtopiaTech/workshop-apim-en/apimanagement-7.md

 ### Managed Service Identity

-In Azure, an Active Directory identity can be assigned to a managed resource such as a Azure Function, App Service or even an API Management instance.
-Once an identity is assigned, it has the capabilities to work with other resources that leverage Azure AD for authentication, much like a service principal.
+In Azure, an Active Directory identity can be assigned to a managed resource such as an Azure Function, App Service or even an API Management instance.
+Once an identity is assigned, it has many capabilities to work with other resources that leverage Azure AD for authentication, much like a service principal.

 #### Register API Management with Active Directory